 The answer is (still) people.

 That doesn't mean the digital transformation is unimportant.
 Incorporating a digital operational platform lets a company turn data into information.
-It empowers people at all levels of the business make informed decisions.
+It empowers people at all levels of the business to make informed decisions.
 It makes operations proactive rather than reactive, and lets workers devote more energy to strategic, systemic improvements rather than ‘fighting fires' and reacting to unexpected delays.

 Digital innovation also helps the mining operators keep pace with evolving expectations within the sector.
 More than ever, major mining projects require a ‘social license' to operate.
 That means communicating with surrounding communities, and working with regional and national governments.
 When finance companies eye up the mining sector, they're thinking about site safety, ecological protection, and community responsibility as well as the potential return on their investment.